 Redditch Golf Club was founded in 1913 and celebrated it's centenary year in 2013.
 The course is acclaimed as one of the finest in Worcestershire and is easily accessible from the Midlands motorway network.

 The part parkland and part woodland course of Redditch Golf Club is well known for both its topography and the quality of its playing surfaces.
-The greens are particularly outstanding, all 18 having been re-laid during 1995 /1996 under the direction of the Sports Turf Research Institute.
+The greens are particularly outstanding, all 18 having been re-laid during 1995 /1996 under the direction of the Sports Turf Research Institute (STRI).

-This information is taken from the book "Golf in Redditch", written by Redditch Golf Club member Dan Plim.
+This information is taken from the book "Golf in Redditch", written by the late Dan Plim, a loyal member.

 As chronicled in Dan's book, there has been a golf club in the town of Redditch since 1891.
 That year, The Ipsley Golf Club was founded on the site of the 'Old Racecourse', land where the Arrow Valley Lake is now.
 Dan wrote in his book, "This was a very upper-crust committee for a rather exclusive club of only about forty members.
 These gentlemen lived well, went hunting and enjoyed many days shooting and fishing, They were the local gentry.....catering for the upper echelons of local society".
 Despite this, some may be surprised to learn that the ladies section was quite strong.
 Ipsley GC remained in existence until 1908, effectively going out of business.

 The Redditch and Walkwood Golf Club was founded in 1905, its course only a few hundred yards from our current (RGC) course, in what is now the South side of Morton Stanley Park.
 The President, Canon Newton, could be described as the patron saint of golf in Redditch.
 Orignally a member at Ipsley GC, he then moved to Redditch & Walkwood GC where he was an active and influential committee member, serving seven years as its President.
 Unfortunately, the land on which the course was built was sold and the club was terminated in 1912.